RobTech01/DigitaleErgebnistafel/README.md

 # Digitale Ergebnistafel für Leichtathletik-Wettkämpfe

 ## Description
 **Digitale Ergebnistafel für Leichtathletik-Wettkämpfe** is a Python-based automation tool designed to create dynamic digital result boards for track events.
-Leveraging HTML web scraping, it extracts essential information from the official DLV results page for most national events, facilitating its incorporation into live streams with minimal manual intervention.
-Utilizing PowerPoint for its ease of design, the tool streamlines the process of updating live-stream displays with real-time event results.
+Leveraging HTML web scraping, it extracts essential information from the official DLV results page for most national events.
+The tool automizes the process of updating the PPT live-stream display with real-time event results.

 ## Motivation
-The project was initiated to digitize results and graphically display lane occupations for track events, enhancing the presentation of live-streamed track events by automating the update process with real-time data.
+The project was initiated to graphically display lane occupations and rankings for track events, enhancing the presentation of live-streamed track events.

 ## Installation
 - **Requirements**: Python 3.x is required.